Maya-Arteaga/Parcellation/README.md

 Here, we are implementing the HDBSCAN algorithm on images.
 To achieve this, it is necessary to convert the images into numpy arrays to utilize this clustering method, and then reconvert these arrays back into images while preserving pixel isometry.

+This is an example utilizing simulated points generated with the NumPy library in Python.